Ismaeel53/4--bit--microprocessor/README.md

 # 4--bit--microprocessor
 A project used to demonstrate the design and working of 4-bit microprocessor and team collaboration.
-To open the project download the software Digital Logic sim.
-Make a project named as pt_123
-Go to the following location on your computer C:\Users\{user name}\AppData\LocalLow\SebastianLague\Digital Logic Sim\V1\Projects\pt_123 Download the files form the repository in the above location Open the software again and click load project
-Click pt_123
-Now you will have all the chips (one of them will be 4-BIT-MP )

 ## Collaboraters:
 | Name  | CMS ID |